mcavallo-git/Coding/hardware/screws-screwdrivers/slotted-standard_flathead-is-type-of-head_shape_dimensions-sizes.md

 # Screw/Screwdriver Dimensions, Sizes

 - ## `Slotted` (aka `Standard`) Screws & Drive Tools
+  - ⚠️ Note: The term `Flat Head` is *NOT* a correct nickname for a slotted/standard screw or screwdriver.
-  - ⚠️ Note: This is frequently (but incorrectly) referred to as a `Flat Head` screw - This is incorrect due to the term `Flat Head` actually referring to a countersunk screw which mates flushly with the surface once screwed in (and has nothing to do with the screw's drive type)
+    - While a `flat-head screwdriver` is a well-known colloquialism, the correct usage of the term `flat-head` refers to a specific screw-head geometry (one which mates flushly with the surface once screwed in)
+    - Therefore, while attempting to reference a `slotted` or `standard` screw or driver (but *especially* screws), it is best to avoid usage of the term `flat-head`, opting for `slotted` or `standard` instead
   - ### Size Chart - `Slot Drive Tool & Screw Sizes`
     - | Slotted<br />Size # | Blade Width<br />(Metric) | Blade Width<br />(SAE) | Blade Width<br />(Shorthand) |
       | ------------------: | ------------------------: | ---------------------: | ---------------------------: |